redhat-openstack/infrared/README.rst

 3. Environment variables: ``HOST=earth ir-provision virsh --ssh_user=root``

+.. note:: The simple ini file with the default values can be generated with: ``ir-povision virsh --generate-conf-file=virsh.ini``

 Command line arguments have the highest priority.
 All the undefined variables will be replaced by that arguments from file or from environment.

 Extra-Vars